 Where can I Get a Free SSL Certificate?

 But the Let’s Encrypt initiative has changed all that.
-Let’s Encrypt began offering free SSL certificates last year, and small business owners have been able to encrypt their websites without incurring extra expenses.
+Let’s Encrypt began offering free SSL certificates a few years ago, and small business owners have been able to encrypt their websites without incurring extra expenses.
 And an added bonus is that a dedicated IP is not necessary under Let’s Encrypt.

-Our hosting company, A2 Hosting (affiliate), offers and installs Let’s Encrypt SSL certificates on client accounts for free.
-We simply call or submit a support request, and they take care of the rest.
+Our hosting company, A2 Hosting (affiliate), automatically installs Let’s Encrypt SSL certificates on client accounts for free.
 That includes requesting and installing the Let’s Encrypt certificate on our behalf, then updating it automatically every three months.